The Mackenzie River Basin: Six Freshwater Health Assessments later

 Written by Sophie Taddeo, Freshwater Analyst

 With a drainage basin of 1.8 million square kilometers, the Mackenzie River Basin is among the ten largest river basins in the world.
 The Mackenzie River plays a major role in regulating the world’s ocean circulation, as well as the Arctic climatic systems.
 Its ecological, cultural, and economic significance for Canadians is undeniable: the basin not only drains 20 per cent of Canada’s total land mass, but is also home to more than 1% of the Canadian population, including several Aboriginal populations.
-It encompasses six sub-basins: the Mackenzie, Great Slave, Peel, Liard, Peace, and Athabasca and is shared by six jurisdictions- Yukon, Northwest Territories, Nunavut, British Columbia, Alberta, and Manitoba!
+It encompasses six sub-basins: the Mackenzie, Great Slave, Peel, Liard, Peace, and Athabasca and is shared by six jurisdictions- Yukon, Northwest Territories, Nunavut, British Columbia, Alberta, and Saskatchewan!

 Unfortunately, this natural treasure is now facing multiple threats.
 The exploitation of the oils sands, the increasing interest in Northern development, and a changing climate are all stressors that could impact its water quality and quantity, as well as the many species and communities that depend on it.
 Needless to say, understanding the health of such a vital component of our country’s water reserve is incredibly important.